mridulatara/mridulatara/README.md

 🎓 Currently pursuing B.Tech CSB 3rd year
 ✨ Enthusiastic and creative learner
-🌱 Always seeking new knowledge and challenges
+🌱 Curious to learn new things

 🔗 &nbsp;**Connect with me**